SAP-docs/btp-cloud-platform/docs/30-development/uploading-the-client-certificate-e624cea.md

     5. Copy the content of the certificate you downloaded from your ABAP environment system before.

-    6. Paste the the content into *Client Certificate Content* field.
+    6. Paste the content into *Client Certificate Content* field.

     7. Choose *Save*.